 The figure's self-confident, even haughty, demeanor could not have escaped notice.
 The feminine ideal of the time was the "living statue," [Block 2018] Gautreau was in many ways a living statue in person, womanly, poised, and wearing a classical hairstyle.
 She was said to have glided rather than walked, and she did put her beauty on display as a living statue was expected to.
 But the way in which Sargent posed her took her appearance beyond the acceptable boundaries of the type.

 The woman in the painting is not charming or yielding, as women in that era were supposed to be.
 If she is a living statue, she is a statue of a proud goddess, above mere mortals, but not a goddess whose superiority was at a safely mythological distance, nor a prettified figure from an Academic painting.
 She is bold, modern, sexual, and inescapably present.

 Her head is turned, not to form a decorative cameo, but in a display of aloofness, while at the same time she flaunts her erotically-costumed body straight on.
-Her right arm and neck exhibit not only tension in their torqueing but also gracefulness, qualities which together signal strength of both spirit and body.
+Her right arm and neck exhibit not only tension in their twists but also gracefulness, qualities which together signal strength of both spirit and body.
 By her aloofness, she defies the male gaze without giving up her own womanhood.
 She defies the female gaze, too, by showing women that they need not yield to men.
-Such defiance would surely antagonize many viewers of the day and would in part explain the disproportionate reaction the painting received.
+Such defiance would surely antagonize many viewers of the day and might in part explain the disproportionate reaction the painting received.

 We take the self-assertive woman more for granted today, so we have to voyage through time to see how controversial she was in 1884, when Paris, ostensibly the capital of sophistication in the Western world, was not ready for her.
 But there is something more here than the shocked reactions of small-minded people.
 In the context of the portrait's creation we might even go so far as to say that Sargent and Gautreau, perhaps unwittingly, helped invent the modern woman.